FuelLabs/sway-libs/libs/admin/README.md

 #[storage(read, write)]
 fn add_a_admin(new_admin: Identity) {
-    // Can only be called by Owner set in the constructor. add_admin(new_admin);
+    // Can only be called by contract's owner set in the constructor above. add_admin(new_admin);
 }
 ```